-To illustrate this, suppose we draw and we choose absolute loss.
+To illustrate this, suppose our data are from a normal distribution and we choose absolute loss.
 We have already derived that the ERM estimator in this case is the sample median and that the Bayes estimator is the median of the posterior or predictive posterior.
 However, in this particular case the predictive posterior is normally distributed and the mean and median coincide.
 The mean of the posterior will typically be different from the sample mean, so in this scenario the ERM and Bayes estimator disagree!